Reviews, Best Prices, Comparisons, Expert Buying Guides

 Steps to Enable the Assistant Menu

-1. Open Settings: Launch the Settings app on your device.
+Open Settings: Open the Settings app on your device.

-2. Navigate to Accessibility: Scroll down and tap on “Accessibility.”
+Navigate to Accessibility: Go down and hit “Accessibility.”

-3. Select Interaction and Dexterity: Within the Accessibility menu, tap on “Interaction and Dexterity.”
+Select Interaction and Dexterity: From the Accessibility menu, hit “Interaction and Dexterity.”

-4. Enable Assistant Menu: Toggle the switch next to “Assistant Menu” to turn it on.
+Enable Assistant Menu: Click the switch next to “Assistant Menu” to enable it.

 Steps to Take a Screenshot Using the Assistant Menu

-1. Navigate to the Desired Screen: Display the content you want to capture on your screen.
+Navigate to the Desired Screen: On your screen, show the part of the content that you want to catch.

-2. Open the Assistant Menu: Tap the floating Assistant Menu icon on the screen.
+Open the Assistant Menu: Hit the moving Assistant Menu icon on the screen.

-3. Select Screenshot: In the Assistant Menu options, tap on “Screenshot” to capture the screen.
+Select Screenshot: In the options of the Assistant Menu, click “Screenshot” to capture the screen.

 Tips for Using the Assistant Menu

-• Repositioning the Menu Icon: You can drag and move the Assistant Menu icon to a convenient location on the screen to avoid interference with other activities.
+Repositioning the Menu Icon: The Assistant Menu icon can be dragged and placed in a convenient spot on the screen so that it does not obstruct your other activities.

-• Explore Other Features: The Assistant Menu offers several other helpful shortcuts and tools, making it a useful feature beyond just taking screenshots.
+Explore Other Features: The Assistant Menu provides a number of other useful shortcuts and tools, hence it is a beneficial feature not only for taking screenshots but also for many other purposes.

 Method 4: Using Bixby Voice